Carnasserie Rock Art Excavation 2023

 Many thanks

 The Carnasserie Farm Rock Art project was funded by the National Lottery Heritage Fund.
 The fieldwork was co-directed by Dr Aaron Watson and Dr Sharon Webb (Kilmartin Museum) and Dr Gavin MacGregor and Kieran Manchip (Archaeology Scotland).
 Julia Hamilton and Jacquelyn Condie from Kilmartin Museum’s Education Team facilitated school visits and supported the open days.
 We want to say a massive thank you to all the volunteers who made the project possible and to geologist Dr Roger Anderton for his expertise.
 Thanks also to Ann Clark for the lithics analysis, Dr Susan Ramsay for the archaeobotanics and Dr Alison Sheridan for commenting on the pottery.
-Finally, we extend our thanks to the landowner at Carnasserie Farm, Rosemary Neagle.
+Finally, we extend our grateful thanks to the landowner at Carnasserie Farm, Rosemary Neagle.